dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 I believe the main reason behind this request is simply that the status quo really confuses people.
 As far as I know, this change wouldn't enable any new scenarios.
 I think it has more to do with the fact that version-specific TFMs are frequently misunderstood.

 For example, it does not appear to be widely understood that all OS-specific TFMs are also version-specific.
 If you don't specify a version, the SDK picks one for you.
 (The documentation doesn't appear to tell you _which_ version it picks, but if you look at the build variables with a tool such as the MS Build structured log viewer, you can work it out.
 Or you can dig around in the .NET SDK installation folder and look at what the various `.props` and `.targets` files in there do..)
-On the .NET 8.0 SDK, if you leave out the version number on a Windows TFM, it implies Windows 7.
+On the .NET 9.0 SDK, if you leave out the version number on a Windows TFM, it implies Windows 7.

 Also, it does not appear to be that well understood that specifying a version doesn't necessarily imply a minimum required version.
 It only determines whether you're able to attempt to use an API; the attempt will fail if you're on a version of Windows that doesn't offer the API you want but that might be fine—maybe your application can gracefully downgrade its operation.

-So in general, specifying a Windows 10.0.19041 TFM doesn't really cause any problems.
-The main thing that would be achieved by changing Rx to target `net8.0-windows` would be that fewer people would be tripped up by this.
+So in general, specifying a Windows 10.0.19041 TFM doesn't really cause any technical problems.
+The main thing that would be achieved by changing Rx to target `net8.0-windows` would be that fewer people would be tripped up by their incomplete understanding of how OS-specific TFMs work.

 That said there's one possible benefit: specifying a Windows 10 version-specific TFM does result in an interop DLL that's roughly 20MB in size being included in your application.
 Arguably the ability to remove that would be a benefit.

 Currently, I don't know if this is possible.
-When [endjin](https://endjin.com) took over maintenance of Rx.NET, we did try to find out why the Windows-specific Rx.NET targets chose 10.0.19041.
+When [endjin](https://endjin.com) took over maintenance of Rx.NET, we did try to find out from earlier maintainers why the Windows-specific Rx.NET targets chose 10.0.19041.
 I never got an answer.
 (My best hypothesis is that 10.0.19041 was the latest available SDK at the point when Rx.NET first added a `-windows` TFM, and it was chosen not because Rx.NET needs it, but just because that was _current_.)
 We can't go back any further than 10.0.17763 because [C#/WinRT](https://learn.microsoft.com/en-us/windows/apps/develop/platform/csharp-winrt/) requires that version or later, and 10.0.18362 seems to be the lowest we can use in practice because that's the oldest SDK that Visual Studio 2022 supports.

 #### Use obsolete